mjosaarinen/lwsha_isa/README.md

 	the even/odd bit interleaving technique; this is accomplished with the help of bitmanip SHFL and UNSHFL instructions -- however these are outside the main loop and not really critical.
-	The benefit inside the main loop is that each 64-bit rotation into one or two 32-bit rotations.
+	The benefit inside the main loop is that each 64-bit rotation can be implemented with one or two independent 32-bit rotations.
 We have 152 × XOR, 52 × RORI, 50 × ANDN and a large number of loads and stores -- optimization of which is nontrivial.

 **Observations:** we found it preferable to use the standard RISC-V offset indexing loads and stores without any need for special index